cyberpunk-akash/Innovation-Center/README.md

 # Innovation-Center
-A web application in which IC incubatees and other organizations in Manipal can post offers requested for students who can provide technical or management expertise in the particular project.
+A web application in which IC incubatees and other organizations in Manipal can post offers and request for students who can provide them with technical or management assistance in their ongoing project.